makrai/notes/zhang-25-sarcasm-txt-img-tension-acl.md

     incongruity information during such inconsistency preference learning.
 It
-  * standardizes the polarized incongruity with reference to contextual tone to obtain standardized incongruity, effectively implementing instance standardization for unbiased decision-making in MSD.
-    ITFNet performs well in extracting salient and standardized incongruity through an incongruity-aware tension field, significantly tackling incongruity distortions and cross-instance variance.
+  * standardizes the polarized incongruity with reference to contextual tone to obtain standardized incongruity, effectively implementing instance standardization for unbiased decision-making in MSD ITFNet performs well in extracting salient and standardized incongruity through an incongruity-aware tension field, significantly tackling incongruity distortions and cross-instance variance.
 Moreover, ITFNet
   * SOTA performance surpassing LLaVA1.5-7B with only 17.3M trainable
     parameters, demonstrating its optimal performance-efficiency in
-    multi-modal sarcasm detection tasks.
+    multi-modal sarcasm detection tasks